Archives FAQ and Policies

 Walk-ins may be accepted on a case-by-case basis for books in the Research Collections ONLY (Rare Book Collections).

-Please contact the Archives and Research Collections Coordinator to make an appointment at:
+Please contact the Archivist and Preservation Librarian to make an appointment.

 Can I make research inquiries via phone, letter or email?

 Yes, you can request information via phone, letter or email.
-Cost for reproductions will be higher due to labor, shipping and handling.
+There may be a charge for reproductions of large quantities of material.

 Can I reproduce materials from the Archives?

 Yes, some items can be copied.
-Photocopies of some collections may be restricted due to fragile condition, confidentiality, copyright, request of the creator or the discretion of the Archives and Research Collections Coordinator.
+Photocopies of some collections may be restricted due to fragile condition, confidentiality, copyright, request of the creator or the discretion of the Archives and Preservation Librarian.
 In addition, collections will not be available for research until they are processed.